PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 17:02:36
+Last updated: 2024-04-07 17:03:09
-Random Quote: Just keep your nose out of my business and up the teacher's butt where it usually is. - Devi Vishwakumar
+Random Quote: Welcome to the church of MathologyToday I'd like to talk about prime numbers and why they give us joy. - Sheldon